Joseon missions to Japan

 Joseon missions to Japan represent a crucial aspect of the international relations of mutual Joseon-Japanese contacts and communication.
-In sum, these serial diplomatic ventures illustrate the persistence of Joseon's kyorin (neighborly relations) diplomacy from 1392 to 1910.
+In sum, these serial diplomatic ventures illustrate the persistence of Joseon's gyorin (neighborly relations) diplomacy from 1392 to 1910.

 The chronology of one side in a bilateral relationship stands on its own.
-This long-term, strategic policy contrasts with the sadae (serving the great) diplomacy which characterized the Joseon-Chinese relations in this same period.

-The unique nature of these bilateral diplomatic exchanges evolved from a conceptual framework developed by the Chinese.
+This long-term, strategic policy contrasts with the sadae (serving the great) diplomacy that characterized Joseon-Chinese relations.
+The unique nature of these bilateral diplomatic exchanges evolved from a conceptual framework of the tributary system of China.
 Gradually, the theoretical model would be modified.
 The changing model mirrors the evolution of a unique relationship between two neighboring states.
-In the 20th century, Joseon's neighborly relations diplomacy failed.
+In the 20th century, gyorin diplomacy failed.